buddhavacana/gatsby-bud/README.md

-# gatsby-gitbook-starter
+# gatsby-bud

-Kick off your project with this starter to create a powerful/flexible docs/tutorial web apps.
+An open source project that brings together teachings of the Buddha from various traditions.

+We're thankful for the [Gatsby documentation template by Hasura](https://github.com/hasura/gatsby-gitbook-starter/).

 ![gatsby-gitbook-starter](https://graphql-engine-cdn.hasura.io/learn-hasura/gatsby-gitbook-starter/assets/documentation_app_blog.png)

-## Motivation
+/* ## Motivation

 We wanted to create a [GraphQL tutorial](https://learn.hasura.io) series.
 The content would be written by developers for various languages/frameworks and what better than writing it in Markdown!
 And since this is a tutorial series we also needed rich embeds, syntax highlighting and more customisations.

 We also wanted to serve these tutorials in sub paths of [learn.hasura.io](https://learn.hasura.io).
-To serve all these requirements, we decided to use Gatsby + MDX (Markdown + JSX) to extend markdown and used a neat consistent theme like the one at [GitBook](https://www.gitbook.com) and deployed as docker containers.
+To serve all these requirements, we decided to use Gatsby + MDX (Markdown + JSX) to extend markdown and used a neat consistent theme like the one at [GitBook](https://www.gitbook.com) and deployed as docker containers. */

 ## 🔥 Features
 - Write using Markdown / [MDX](https://github.com/mdx-js/mdx)